modotte/thol_scripts/README.md

 Print all relevant sprites of an object via its description.

-For more info, use `./printObjectSprites.py`.
+For more info, use `./printObjectSprites.py --help`.

 Examples:
 ```sh